Female Amateur Sleuth

 types of a literary nature need to have some way to get involved in cases.
 Or they need some kind of "insider" to help them with their cases.
 Enter the Cop Boyfriend

-, who's practically a requirement in fiction.
+.
 He's either a cop, in the FBI, or is in some other law enforcement agency.
 As a general rule, he does NOT approve of his girlfriend messing around in cases where she shouldn't be (at least until she delivers the goods).
 Of course, most cops don't appreciate people nosing about in police business, since the involvement of civilians can get a case ruled a mistrial in court.

 A non-romantic attachment is a Friend on the Force